awslabs/containers-cost-allocation-dashboard/DEPLOYMENT.md

 With this deployment option, Terraform deploys both the AWS resources and the K8s resources (by invoking Helm).

 1. Open the [`providers.tf`](terraform/cca_terraform_module/providers.tf) file and define the providers.
-Follow the sections and the comments inside them, which provide instructions.
+Follow the sections and the comments in the file, which provide instructions.
 2. Open the [`main.tf`](terraform/cca_terraform_module/main.tf) file and define the calling modules.
-Follow the sections and the comments inside them, which provide instructions.
+Follow the sections and the comments in the file, which provide instructions.
 3. Run `terraform init`
 4. Run `terraform apply`